kadimetla/doc-adk-training/training/module06-programmatic-execution/README.md

 ### Beyond the Dev UI: Production Execution

-While the `adk web` Dev UI is an excellent tool for interactive testing, debugging, and rapid prototyping, it's not designed for production use.
+While the `adk web` Dev UI is an excellent tool for interactive testing, it's not designed for production use.
 To integrate your agent into a larger application, a backend service, or a custom user interface, you need to run it programmatically.

 Running an agent programmatically means you are responsible for managing the components that the Dev UI handles automatically.
 This gives you complete control over the agent's lifecycle and how it integrates with your application.